bomonike/bomonike.github.io/ham-radio.md

     * <a target="_blank" href="https://www.repeaterbook.com/repeaters/niche/index.php?mode=YSF">Yaesu System Fusion Repeaters</a>

 Common repeater Frequency offset between send and receive in the 70m band is Plus or Minus 5 MHz.

+Rules for GMRS are at <a target="_blank" href="https://www.ecfr.gov/current/title-47/chapter-I/subchapter-D/part-95/subpart-E?toc=1">Title 47, Part 95, Subpart E of the Code of Federal Regulations</a>.
+Call 1-888-CALLFCC (877) 480-3201 or https://apps.fcc.gov/cores/html/help.html

 nggmrs.org of North Georgia